Gibbon Call Sounds from Vietnam

 Within a few minutes of being in Cat Tien, I knew I had to stay in the area for at least a few days.
 The Cat Tien National Park and it’s lush nature was what was beckoning me.

-My biggest priority during my stay was capturing Gibbons or howler monkey sounds.
-Let me tell you, it’s not the easiest sounds to record.
+My biggest priority during my stay was capturing Gibbons.
+Let me tell you, it’s not the easiest sound to record.
 Typically these rambunctious apes call between 6 am to 9 am and typically in the evening.
 Due to the perpetual karaoke sessions and overall sound pollution in Cat Tien, I immediately eliminated the nighttime call.

 Another factor I had to consider to obtain my precious Gibbon sounds was taking a ferry across the river.
 Luckily there was an early ride at 6:15 am.
 However, the ticket office doesn’t open until 7:30 am so I learned the hard way and had to postpone my trip until the next morning.